A Large-scale Multimodal Study for Predicting Mortality Risk Using Minimal and Low Parameter Models and Separable Risk Assessment: Results and Discussion

 \subsection{Risk model assessment for individual features}

-We present risk models for the most relevant clinical features for the full model in Fig. \ref{fig:risks}.
-Our risk models include the most significant features discussed in section \ref{sec:feats} as well as some measures that are routinely used in clinical diagnosis and prognosis.
-Since we are using the full model, it is important to note that our separable interpretations will have to be combined together for the final risk assessment.
+In Fig.~\ref{fig:risks}, we show the risk functions associated with the 10 most significant non-binary clinical features associated with the multimodal model.
+Each risk function represents the contribution of $\sigma_s(s)$ in the multimodal model of eq. \eqref{eq:one}.
+Here, we do not show risk functions for the CNNs.
+In what follows, we interpret the most significant features.

-We begin with the age factor as a predictor in the CD+EDM model (see Fig. \ref{fig:risks}(a)).
-It is clear that mortality increases with age as evidenced by the histogram differences between the two populations (survivors versus non-survivors).
-In fact, with a weight coefficient of 2.84 (see Table \ref{tab:coefficients}), we have a 17-fold increase in the odds ratio (probability of dying within a year), when going from an age of 18 to 110.
-The risk function appears to follow a near linear trend from 40 to 80.
+Based on the risk function diagrams of Fig.~\ref{fig:risks}, we note that our third-order polynomial model captures some significant non-linearities.
+It is clear from the risk trends that a linear model would be inadequate for many features.
+At the same time, for any given risk level, we never have more than two feature values that map to that risk value.
+Here, we note that our cubic model would have allowed up to three feature values that map to the same risk value.
+Hence, the fact that this never happens provides some evidence that we may not need higher order polynomials to capture the trends.

-Increased heart rates lead to significant risk increases as shown in Fig. \ref{fig:risks}(d).
-Since these measurements are taken from patients at rest, a low resting heart rate may indicate a physically active and therefore generally healthier person, whereas a high rate may be a marker of arrhythmias and/or heart failure.
+We begin our analysis with the age factor (see Fig.~\ref{fig:risks}(a)).
+We can clearly see mortality increases with age.
+Age has a weight coefficient of 2.1 (see Table~\ref{tab:coefficients}).
+This implies an 8-fold ($8 \approx e^{2.1}$) increase in the odds ratio between the minimum age of 18 and the maximum age of 98 years old.

-Extreme low weight gave the highest risk in Fig. \ref{fig:risks}(e).
-From low to average weight, we observe that the risk also drops sharply.
-The risk drops to the lowest value for obese patients.
-The trend from average to high weight, while appearing to be counter-intuitive, is compatible with the ``obesity paradox'' noted in multiple prior studies (see \cite{lavie2016obesity}).
-An additional possible explanation is that low weight is a high risk factor for short term ($<$1 year) mortality and high weight may have a higher association with longer term mortality.
+The normal range for lymphocytes is between 20\% and 40\%, which is the range where our analysis shows the risk is the lowest (see Fig. \ref{fig:risks}(b)).
+Known as lymphocytopenia, decreased lymphocyte levels may indicate a severe infection, such as sepsis, which is the most common cause of death in hospitals in the US~\cite{rudd2020global}.

-We have decreasing risk trends for larger values of systolic and diastolic pressure (see Figs. \ref{fig:risks}(g)-(h)).
-Though lower blood pressure being associated with higher risk is counterintuitive, two explanations are plausible.
-First, a high blood pressure does not lead to 1-year mortality but rather leads to longterm cumulative effects such as renal and heart failure that result in longer-term increased mortality.
-Second, low blood pressure may be a marker of cardiac decompensation.
-Full understanding of this trend will require further study and also accounting for many medications known to affect blood pressure.
+Following a U-shaped risk trend, lactate dehydrogenase (Fig. \ref{fig:risks}(c)) shows the lowest risk at normal range values, between 105 to 333.
+Similarly, the normal range for bilirubin (Fig. \ref{fig:risks}(d)) is 0.1 to 1.2.